gabrielflorit/blockup/README.md

 [bl.ocks](https://bl.ocks.org/) is a great tool!
 But using the [Gist site](https://gist.github.com/) as a text editor is no fun.
 This little tool helps you make blocks just a tiny bit faster:
 - one command, `blockup`, scaffolds and serves a new block
 - write ES6 and it gets compiled down to ES5
+- write [Stylus](http://stylus-lang.com/) and it gets compiled to CSS
 - browser reloads on file change

 That's it for now.
 It probably won't grow beyond this.
 But if you have an idea, [I'd like to hear it](https://github.com/gabrielflorit/blockup/issues)!